franout/MoW4EDA/README.md

     ```bash
     chmod +x atpg/scripts/run_internal_atpg.sh
     ```
-    This folder will contain all scripts and resources specific to the ATPG functionality.
+    This folder will contain all scripts and resources specific to the ATPG flow.
 For example, you can include scripts for preprocessing input files, running the ATPG tool, and postprocessing results.

-5. **Create the EDA Tool Folder in the Functionality Folder**
+5. **Create the EDA Tool Folder in the Flow Folder**
     When the workspace is activated for the first time, the environment will automatically create the necessary folder structure.
 For example:
     ```bash
     mkdir -p atpg/eda_tool/input